 During Hurricane Matthew, the flooding in Florida didn’t just turn streets into rivers.
 The waters were so high in the panhandle that houses were submerged to their roofs.

-Flooding is a problem with any hurricane, and it causes a lot of damage.
+Flooding may be inevitable in a hurricane, and it’s very damaging to your home.
 FEMA reports that just one inch of water in an average home can result in $25,000 worth of repairs.
 A home with one foot of water could see a loss of more than $72,000.

-Secondly, a major aspect of hurricane preparedness is installing a sump pump.
-If your crawl space or basement starts to flood, a sump pump will automatically start pumping the water out.
+- Install a sump pump: A key step in hurricane preparedness is installing a sump pump.
+If your crawl space starts to flood, a sump pump will automatically start pumping the water out.
 Speed is important because the faster you’re able to get water out of your house, the less flood damage you could experience.

-After making these ground-level preparations far in advance, that only leaves your entryways to secure before the storm hits.
-Create a sandbag perimeter to prevent water from entering your home at the bottom of a doorway.
+- Protect doors with sandbags: After making ground-level preparations far in advance, that only leaves your entryways to secure.
+Before a storm hits, create a sandbag perimeter to prevent water from entering your home at the bottom of doorways.
 Even if water still seeps through the barrier, your sump pump will be able to quickly deal with it.

 2. Prepare for Heavy Rain

-Hurricane preparations should include cleaning your drains and gutters.
-If you’re dealing with a high volume of precipitation, you want to make sure all of that water has somewhere to go.
+- Clean your drains and gutters: If you’re dealing with a high volume of precipitation, you want to make sure all of that water has somewhere to go.
 Also, make sure you have gutter downspouts installed so that rain is directed away from your home.
-This can help mitigate ground saturation around your foundation that can cause water to seep into your crawl space.
+This can help reduce ground saturation around your foundation that can cause water to seep into your crawl space.

-- Remove yard debris: Cleaning up your yard before a hurricane can help you reduce the chances that you’ll have a drainage clog in the midst of the storm.
-More than just leaves and sticks, and look at the trees on your property to consider any risky limbs that could fall and damage your roof.
+- Remove yard debris: Cleaning up your yard before a hurricane can help you reduce the chances that you’ll have a clogged drain during the storm.
+Remove leaves and sticks, and look at the trees on your property to consider any risky limbs that could fall and damage your roof.

-Before a hurricane, it’s also a good idea to have tarps ready.
-If something does happen where you have rainwater coming inside, a tarp can help you manage the worst of the water damage.
+- Have tarps ready: If something does happen where you have rainwater coming inside, a tarp can help you manage the worst of the water damage.

 3. Prepare for Hurricane Winds

-In addition to windows, garage doors are a weak point against the wind.
-And if your garage door fails, the wind will likely cause your roof to fail.
-Secure your home with a wind-load garage door or by retrofitting your existing garage door with a brace or hurricane shutter.
+- Protect your doors: In addition to windows, garage doors are a weak point against the wind.
+If your garage door fails, the wind will likely cause your roof to fail.
+Secure your home with a wind-load garage door, or you can retrofit your existing garage door with a brace or hurricane shutter.

 4. Prepare for Hurricane Outages

-To protect against these circumstances, it’s important to have a backup battery for your sump pump.
-During a flood, it can take days or weeks to activate power lines or before it’s safe to use a generator.
+- Add a backup battery to your sump pump: After a hurricane, it can take days or weeks to activate power lines or before it’s safe to use a generator.
 During this time, your home’s structure is weakening from water damage and mold is starting to grow.
-Even while the lights are out, you could be pumping thousands of gallons of water out of your crawl space.
+Even while the lights are out, you could be safely pumping thousands of gallons of water out of your crawl space.